Things to Do in Amsterdam - Arjen's Perfect Amsterdam Day

 I'll have lunch in Café Dantzig inside the city hall building (Stopera) right next to the Waterlooplein - at least if there aren't any local politicians, in which case I'll rather hop over to any of the places at the Rembrandtplein to watch people and listen to the street musicians.

 Next on my list of things to do in Amsterdam is visiting some museums.
-As my favorite, the Scheepvaartmuseum (Shipping Museum) is still closed, I will first go to the Rijksmuseum to admire the 17th century "Dutch Master" oil paintings, then visit the painter Rembrandt's former home at the Jodenbreestraat, then delve into 18th century Russian culture in the new Hermitage.
+I'll either go to the Scheepvaartmuseum (Maritime Museum) or the Rijksmuseum to admire the 17th century "Dutch Master" oil paintings, or visit the painter Rembrandt's former home at the Jodenbreestraat, or delve into 18th century Russian culture in the new Hermitage.

 Hey, I have a Museumkaart so I can hop in and out any Amsterdam museum for free.
 (For short-time visitors, the I Amsterdam Card is a better free-entrance card than the Museumkaart, by the way.)